kemayo/leech/README.md

 Configuration
 ---

-A very small amount of configuration is possible by creating a file called `leech.json` in the project directory.
+A very small amount of configuration is possible by creating a file called `leech.json` in your current directory.
 Currently you can define login information for sites that support it, and some options for book covers.

 Example: